Write rules using Semgrep Editor

 The Run button is hidden in Turbo mode because Semgrep scans after any changes to the rule.
 Turbo mode works with the editor in either structure or advanced mode.

-Turbo mode is unavailable with Semgrep Pro Engine.
+Turbo mode is unavailable with Semgrep cross-file analysis.

 Code search (beta)